FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 `FlashpointSecurePlayer TemplateName URL`

-This player has bugs.
-Help me find them!
-If you've found a bug, report anything unusual as an issue.

 # Templates
 Templates determine what to do with a URL.
 Every Template has its own configuration file.
 The configuration files may be hosted on the Flashpoint Server, making it easy to integrate into the existing Flashpoint curation flow.
 A number of sample configuration files are included alongside the player in the FlashpointSecurePlayerConfigs folder.